amdmh/amdmh.github.io/_posts/2019-02-15-Image-Classifier-Project.md

 ## 1 - Load the data

 Here we'll use `torchvision` to load the data ([documentation](http://pytorch.org/docs/0.3.0/torchvision/index.html)).
-The data should be included alongside this notebook, otherwise you can [download it here](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz).
+The data should be included alongside this notebook, otherwise we can [download it here](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz).
 The dataset is split into three parts, training, validation, and testing.
-For the training, you'll want to apply transformations such as random scaling, cropping, and flipping.
+For the training, we'll want to apply transformations such as random scaling, cropping, and flipping.
 This will help the network generalize leading to better performance.
-You'll also need to make sure the input data is resized to 224x224 pixels as required by the pre-trained networks.
+We'll also need to make sure the input data is resized to 224x224 pixels as required by the pre-trained networks.

 The validation and testing sets are used to measure the model's performance on data it hasn't seen yet.
 For this we don't want any scaling or rotation transformations, but we'll need to resize then crop the images to the appropriate size.

 The pre-trained networks we'll use were trained on the ImageNet dataset where each color channel was normalized separately.
-For all three sets you'll need to normalize the means and standard deviations of the images to what the network expects.
+For all three sets we'll need to normalize the means and standard deviations of the images to what the network expects.
 For the means, it's `[0.485, 0.456, 0.406]` and for the standard deviations `[0.229, 0.224, 0.225]`, calculated from the ImageNet images.
 These values will shift each color channel to be centered at 0 and range from -1 to 1.